joshuatso/react-state-history-tree/README.md

 * a hook that extends React useState and stores state history, providing multiple-choice, customizable undo/redo functionality to states of any type (not just text)
 * a text input React component that uses the aforementioned hook and provides forked redo functionality for the user in the form of a popup widget near the text caret

+**Note:** "History" as mentioned in this document has no relation to the react router history.

 ![Example of ForkedRedoTextField](https://github.com/joshuatso/react-state-history-tree/blob/master/public/demonstration.gif?raw=true)

 ## Installation